Embedding Google Pixel into festival culture, positioning it as THE phone for music fans

 Posterpalooza (Experiential Activation)

 I concepted, pitched, and creative directed this AR activation at Lollapalooza that brought the festival’s history to life through Pixel.
-Posters came to life in dimensional space — surrounding users in motion and kinetic art, and turning the phone into a tool for discovery and participation.
+Posters came to life in dimensional space — surrounding users in motion and kinetic art, turning the phone into a tool for discovery and participation.
 Designed to be shared, the experience extended beyond the festival and into social.

 Execution